 Custom PGP MIB Files

-These files are custom MIBs that enable your SNMP software to query the PGP Universal Server and receive the following information:
+These files are custom MIBs that enable your SNMP software to query the SEMS and receive the following information:

 · Processed that day